Cilantro Lime Chicken is both simple and flavorful! Pair it with cilantro-lime rice and mango avocado salsa for a fresh and delicious meal.

 How To Make Cilantro-Lime Chicken

-3. Marinate: Place the chicken in the marinade and refrigerate for at least 30 minutes and up to 24 hours.
+3. Marinate: Place the chicken in the marinade and refrigerate for at least 30 mins.

 5. Baste: As you cook the chicken, brush it occasionally with the reserved marinade mix.